 The Securities and Exchange Commission (SEC) is the federal government agency responsible for regulating and enforcing federal securities laws.

-SEC regulations have led to some First Amendment challenges when they restrict commercial speech
+SEC regulations restricting commercial speech have led to First Amendment challenges

 The SEC engages in numerous activities to protect investors from fraud, unfair dealing, and insider trading.
 To the extent that such activities suppress information or regulate advertising, they sometimes involve challenges to First Amendment freedoms.